 Like label-mate Christy Ogbah, Eunice Mokus Arimoku was affiliated with the early-80s Lagos club scene.
 Her first record was on Duomo, Onye Oni Me, while her second was self-released five years later on her own label, Unimokus Records, called I Am Glad You Are Mine.
 The track “Loneliness” from the latter is her big jammer, a loud echoey sprawl of voice and synth over a single looping guitar signature.
 From her first LP, “Ariro” is a standout, recently anthologized on the Duomo compilation from Lagos-based Odion Livingstone.
 LISTEN

 Onyioha’s acclaimed I Want To Feel Your Love represented the launch of a new era for women artists in Nigeria.
-While industry prejudices remained, a steady stream of female pop artists nevertheless began changing disco conventions and embracing a more mellow 80s dancefloor sound.
+While industry prejudices remained, a steady stream nevertheless began changing disco conventions and embracing a more mellow 80s dancefloor sound.
 Time, Tabansi, Phonodisk, and Taretone all began to sign and record more women artists, like Stella Monye, Lorine Okotie, Julie Coker, and Martha Ulaeto.
 Onyioha recorded a second LP in 1984 on Sunny Alade, entitled Break It, but its success failed to match I Want To Feel Your Love.
 While you can’t beat the driving force of its title song, we’re partial to “Enjoy Your Life,” the smooth swinging side closer that includes a line about “humpty dumpty stuff” that we can’t ever really make out due to the cool jabby synth pan.
 Check out the indispensable compilation Doing It In Lagos from Soundway for this track and others.
-She’s now an anthropologist; see this YouTube interview where she discusses the importance of the pre-Gregorian African calendar.
+She’s now an anthropologist; seek out the YouTube interview where she discusses the importance of the pre-Gregorian African calendar.
 LISTEN

 Lastly, there isn’t much we can add to the story of Taiwo and Kehinde Lijadu.
 The talented twins toured the world and knocked out a string of flawless records during the latter half of the 70s: Danger, Mother Africa, Sunshine, and Horizon Unlimited.
 While Danger is usually the fan fave, be sure to check out “Set Me Free” and “Reincarnation” from Sunshine.
 Instead of a song, we’re linking to an incredible documentary clip from 1980 that finds them grappling with the exploitation they’ve experienced at the hands of Decca’s Afrodisia label, but also optimistic about the roles for women moving forward.
 “It’s only this industry that has a problem of a shortage of female artists…I wouldn’t be surprised in the next five years if we don’t have more females in this profession than men.”
 LISTEN